Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_power_platform_and_snowflake/getting_started_with_power_apps_and_snowflake.md

 Snowflake is a cloud-based data warehousing and analytics platform that allows organizations to store, process, and analyze massive amounts of structured and semi-structured data.
 It provides a scalable and fully managed services that support diverse data types, making it an ideal choice for businesses looking to harness the power of their data.
 Snowflake's unique multi-cluster shared architecture separates storage, compute, and services, allowing users to scale resources independently, while offering robust security, seamless data sharing, and near-instant elasticity.
 Its platform-agnostic approach and support for various programming languages enable seamless integration with a wide range of tools and applications, making it a versatile solution for data-driven enterprises.

-### Power Platform and Snowflake Integration
+### Power Apps and Snowflake Integration

-The Power Platform connector for Snowflake was built by a customer as an open source project.
+The Power Apps connector for Snowflake was built by a customer as an open source project.
 It is a wrapper around the Snowflake SQL API that allows users of both platforms to read and write data to and from Snowflake from their Power Automate flows.

 ### Prerequisites
 - Familiarity with [Snowflake](https://quickstarts.snowflake.com/guide/getting_started_with_snowflake/index.html#0) and a Snowflake account
-- Familiarity with [PowerPlatform] (https://learn.microsoft.com/en-us/power-apps/powerapps-overview) and a power apps account
+- Familiarity with [PowerApps] (https://learn.microsoft.com/en-us/power-apps/powerapps-overview) and a power apps account
+- You must have a premium Power Apps license

 ### You'll Learn
 - Configure a connection between Power Automate and Snowflake